In this Article

-Perhaps you have considered how to clean your face and what to use to do so.
+Perhaps you’ve considered how to clean your face and what to use to do so.
 Maybe you’re Team Face Wash all the way.
 Or maybe you’re always on the side of a cleanser.

 Here at Sönd, we’re all about working out what suits your skin best, and getting the most from your skin.
 Especially so if your skin is prone to acne spots and breakouts, oiliness, dryness or any other condition that means it gets easily stressed out.

-So here’s our lowdown on the difference between facial cleansers and face washes (hint: they’re not the same) and what might suit your skin type better.
+So here’s our lowdown - is there a difference between a face wash and cleanser (hint: they’re not the same) and what might suit your skin type better?

 But as a general rule, a facial cleanser tends to be a creamy lotion that you apply directly to the skin and a face wash tends to be applied to the skin along with water.

-Facial cleansers can either be removed using dry cotton wool or by using water or a clean, damp cloth.
+Facial cleansers can either be removed using dry cotton wool or by using water and a clean, damp cloth.